Risk management

 Risk description

 Demand for Bilia’s products and services is affected by fluctuations in the economy, and the Car Business is the part of the operation that is influenced most by these fluctuations.
 In a recession, some customers choose to postpone or refrain from buying a car.
 Significant factors include interest rates, the labour market, the stock market, financing opportunities and fuel prices.
-Reduced demand for cars may also affect the value of cars in inventory and cars sold with guaranteed residual values.
-Events such as political instability, military rearmament, wars, pandemics and natural disasters can also have a significant direct or indirect impact on Bilia’s market and turnover.
+Reduced demand for cars may also affect the value of cars in stock and cars sold with guaranteed residual values.
+Events such as geopolitical instability, military rearmament, wars, pandemics and natural disasters can also have a significant direct or indirect impact on Bilia’s market and turnover.

 Opportunities and management